aashishraieng/AiExam/Readme.md

 │   └── utils
 └── server.js         # Backend server entry point

-Of course, here is a brief description of each file and folder in your project.

 Backend (src directory)
 server.js: The main entry point for your backend application.
 It sets up the Express server, connects to MongoDB, and registers all the API routes.